langchain-ai/langgraphjs/docs/docs/concepts/low_level.md

 }
 ```

 What this is doing is creating a `State` with a single key `messages`.
-This is a list of `BaseMessage`s, with [`messagesStateReducer`](/langgraphjs/reference/functions/langgraph.messagesStateReducer.html) as a reducer. `messagesStateReducer` basically adds messages to the existing list (it also does some nice extra things, like convert from OpenAI message format to the standard LangChain message format, handle updates based on message IDs, etc).
+This is an array of `BaseMessage`s, with [`messagesStateReducer`](/langgraphjs/reference/functions/langgraph.messagesStateReducer.html) as a reducer. `messagesStateReducer` basically adds messages to the existing list (it also does some nice extra things, like convert from OpenAI message format to the standard LangChain message format, handle updates based on message IDs, etc).

-We often see a list of messages being a key component of state, so this prebuilt state is intended to make it easy to use messages.
+We often see an array of messages being a key component of state, so this prebuilt state is intended to make it easy to use messages.
 Typically, there is more state to track than just messages, so we see people extend this state and add more fields, like:

 ```typescript
 import { Annotation, MessagesAnnotation } from "@langchain/langgraph";